PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part3-Loading-Data.md

   }
   ```

-4. R makes it very simple to load a CSV (and other common data files).
+4. R makes it very simple to load a CSV (and other common data file types).
 On the first line of your function call `read.csv()`:

   ```R
   bankData <- read.csv("C:/Path/ToYourCsv/BankMarketing.csv")